Beloth/Ostston-Work/Notes/Next Session.md

 ##### Office
 Description
 Much large and more opulant office to the Captain's A large intricately decorated desk dominates one side of the room at which the Marshall sits reading some papers and making notes.
-The Captain and a aide are standing by a wall which has a large map of the city on it.
+The Captain and a aide are standing by a wall which has a large map of the city on it and passing out orders to the various guards / clerks that are attending.
 The captain is pointing to the map as the aide (Inaral) takes notes.

 Jardon - "I take it you have some news?"